Does CBD Oil Really Work?

 The Journal of Neuroscience found that the brain’s cannabinoid system protects against neurodegeneration.
 Moreover, The University of Sao Paulo in Brazil also found that CBD increases the growth of new neurons in the brain.
 These two potential effects of taking CBD hemp are amazing.

-The connection is likely caused by the fact that CBD Hemp Oil correlates to individual neurons in the brain and body.
+The connection likely comes from the fact that CBD Hemp Oil correlates to individual neurons in the brain and body.
 Scientists discovered the endocannabinoid system only recently.
 It responds to the substances found in the marijuana plant.

-If the brain could be recharged or kept in health by adding CBD to your daily regimen, wouldn’t you try it?
+If you could recharge the brain or keep it in health by adding CBD to your daily regimen, wouldn’t you try it?
 Protecting the neuroplasticity of the brain and keeping it working as best as it can is what will slow or completely halt these degenerative diseases.

 Fight against breast cancer